Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \end{proof}

-\begin{remark} While in \cite{Spe18} the period $t_f$ is already in $\Bcris^+$, this is not the case here in general.
+\begin{remark} While in \cite{Spe18} the period $t_f$ is in $\Bcris^+$, this is no more the case here in general.
 A major obstruction arises from the fact that the formal power series $\Log_f$ is not, \textit{a priori}, defined over the unramified part of $K/\mathbb{Q}_p$ when $e > 1$. \end{remark}